thomasmauerer/hassio-addons/samba-backup/README.md

   name: "Samba Backup"
   state_topic: "samba_backup/status"
 ```

-Note that a failed backup will also exit the entire add-on.
-Please check the logs in that case and restart the add-on.
+**Note**: _A failed backup will also exit the entire add-on.
+Please check the logs in that case and restart the add-on._

 ## Credits
 This add-on is inspired by [hassio-remote-backup](https://github.com/overkill32/hassio-remote-backup), but does not require a ssh connection and also offers more features.